brotkrueml/schema/Documentation/Developer/MainEntity.rst

 .. _main-entity-of-web-page:

 =========================
-Main Entity of a Web Page
+Main entity of a web page
 =========================

 Target group: **Developers**